BradleyCulley/bradleyculley.github.io/_posts/2024-02-10-the-most-important-thing-in-the-world.md

     Only if they succeeded would they have the money to eat.
     It was for this reason that they had to write well, use colorful examples, and have recourse, wit, and charm.
     Hume's insight is that if you want to change people's beliefs, reasoning with them like a normal philosophy professor won't be the most effective strategy.
-    He's pointing out that we have to try to adjust sentiments by sympathy, reassurance, good example, encouragement, and what he called art."
+    He's pointing out that we have to try to adjust sentiments by sympathy, reassurance, good example, encouragement, and what he called art."²¹
 </p>

 <p>